sp4cerat/Sparse-Voxel-Octree-Raycasting/README.md

 Results:
 -------------
 Most of the pixels can be re-used using this technology.
-As only a fraction of the original needs to be raycasted, the speed up is significant and up to 5x the original speed, depending on the scene (see Fig.2 - Fig.4).
-Resolution for that test was 1024x768, the GPU was an NVIDIA GeForce GTX765M.
+As only a fraction of the original needs to be raycasted, the speed up is significant and up to 5x the original speed, depending on the scene.